 BLUE: Southeast Slopes Route - Class 2+ and Moderate Snow

 PURPLE: Mystic to Granite West (Storm Lakes) Traverse - Class 3

 ORANGE: Granite West Peak West Slopes Route - Class 2

 Camping is allowed anywhere within the Absaroka-Beartooth Wilderness.
 Great camping can be found all along Mystic Lake, and at Princess Lake, where the best camping and fishing can be found.
 In winter, you can camp where ever you feel is safe from avalanche danger and wind.
 There is no red tape as the mountain lies in a wilderness.
 Always remember to leave no trace and pack out everything you pack in.
 Feel free to contact the Beartooth Ranger Station in Red Lodge, Montana at (406) 446-2103 where they can tell you about any fire bans, wildlife concerns and snow conditions.

 Summer climbing season is short in Montana.
 Late July through early September are the months that are most snow-free.
 However, expect some snow on the mountain any time of the year.
 Expect any type of weather any time of the year.
-Violent thunderstorms are a common daily occurance.
-Get an early start to avoid afternoon thunderstorms.
-Storms develop very fast and tend to come from the south or west.
+Violent thunderstorms are a common daily occurrence during the summer.
+Get an early start to avoid afternoon storms.
+They develop very fast and tend to come from the south or west.